 For companies, it provides the opportunity to expand their reach when it comes to hiring new talent.
 Organizations will no longer be restricted to hiring from a 20-30km radius, which provides a bigger pool of talent, and opens roles up more for potential candidates.

-Why working from home can go wrong.
+Why hybrid working can go wrong

 Of course, working from home has its merits – there’s no denying the joy of a commute-free Monday morning where you don’t have to worry about ironing shirts or packing lunches.
 But like everything, it has its drawbacks too.
 Research has found that you’re more likely to work more hours a week when you’re ‘remote’ than you would do in the office.

 Ever sneaked a peek at your emails on a Friday night or found yourself opening your laptop at 10 pm to add a few notes to a document?
 You’re not alone.
 Experts have suggested that the lines between work and home become blurred when your home becomes the permanent office.
 Instead of leaving work at work in the evenings, the work is right there in your home.

 A meta-analysis conducted by ILO (2017) across 10 EU nations found an association between remote working and increased overtime.
 In the UK, the study reported that a lack of clear boundaries between the spheres of work and leisure often means the working day is effectively spread out over a longer period.

 Furthermore, an analysis of e-mails and meetings of 3.1 million remote workers in 16 large urban areas over the lockdown period found that the average workday increased by 8.2% – nearly 50 minutes.
 (HBS, 2020).
 This was primarily due to writing e-mails and attending meetings beyond office hours (ibid).